 - Present six IB courses (five of which need to be the required subjects for your program).

 - Present a competitive diploma score with no grade less than 4.
 Competitive scores in previous years range from 30-35 points (including additional points) depending on your program.
-Please refer to last year's competitive diploma scores chart for more information.

 - Have your IB Coordinator complete and authenticate the Admission Based on Predicted Total Grades form after March 1.